rohan-paul/Awesome-JavaScript-Interviews/Node-Express/Event-Loop-vs-Worker-Thread-Async/ Asynchronicity-How-Node-handles-concurrency-LONG.md

     - B) Picks up one Thread and assign this Client Request to that thread.

-    - C) That Thread is responsible for taking that request, process it, perform Blocking IO operations, prepare response and sending it back to the Event Loop
+    - C) That Thread is responsible for taking that request, process it, perform Blocking IO operations, prepare response and sending it back to the Event Loop - PAUL NOTE - THIS IS THE MOST IMPORTANT KEY POINT

     - D) Event Loop in turn, sends that Response to the respective Client.